 According to Gatto the following is taught in compulsory schooling to the pupils:

-Class Position: knowing their place in the picking order from dumb to clever;
+- Class Position: knowing their place in the pecking order from dumb to clever;